0hterm/JBTipCalculator/README.md

 HOW TO USE:
 - Enter values in respective txt files through the night. (ex.
 Tips recieved in cash go in "cashtips.txt", cash order amounts will go in "cashorders.txt", etc.)
-- At the end of the night, run the program.
+- At the end of your shift, run the program.